Balajirvp/Image-Compression-using-SVD-and-K-Means-Clustering/README.md

 This is a small exploration in Image compression.
 I performed image compression through two beautiful concepts - Singular Value Decomposition (SVD) and K Means Clustering.
 The code files will give a background behind each of the concepts used.
 The repository also contains the images used for reference.

 Please use the notebooks to play around with the K values to see how the compressed image looks like.
 Please find below the results from the compression which shows the original image against the compressed image.
-It also shows the Compression ratio to give a sense of how compressed the image is for the chosen K.
+It also shows the Compression ratio (for SVD) and the compressed file sizes (for K Means) to give a sense of how compressed the images are for the chosen K.

 # Singular Value Decomposition (SVD)